imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 ### 18. Copy Folder API

 This will copy one folder into another.
+>  If any folder at the destination has the same name as the source folder, then the source folder and its versions (if `includeFileVersions` is set to true) will be appended to the destination folder version history.

 Refer to the [Copy Folder API](https://docs.imagekit.io/api-reference/media-api/copy-folder) for a better understanding of the **Request & Response Structure**.